felixlimanta/hpc_lecture/final_report/README.md

     - Exports figure as `fig_openacc.png` with `plot.py`.
     - Noticeably worse due to suboptimal memory management, will debug later.

-Results on local machine, with Intel i5-7600, 8GB of RAM, and NVIDIA TITAN Xp, running Ubuntu 18.04
+Results on local machine, with Intel i5-7600, 8GB of RAM, and NVIDIA TITAN Xp, running Ubuntu 18.04; except for OpenACC on Tsubame.

 ```console
 foo@bar:~$ python 01_navier_stokes.py